 SourcePredicate vs Predicate

-SourcePredicate when you want the filter to participate in index selection at
+Use a SourcePredicate at source steps when the filter should participate in index

 Parameter-bound predicates